jansemmelink/ussd/README.md

 - console is working with basic router, menu, prompt and final
 - rest-sessions is working
 - rest-ussd is working and using rest-sessions (no menu items except exit defined...)
+- nats-ussd is working with in-memory session

 # Next #
+- change nats-ussd to use external http sessions and test with multiple instances

 - test with multiple instances of rest-ussd (need to specify addr:port on command line)
 - make nats USSD service
     consider existing framework or rather close go-routines while waiting and let any instance reply